 Both the e-learning platforms are powerful and efficient.
 Therefore, there is no platform better than the other.
 However, if you are looking for a platform with a wide variety of courses, we advise you to go with Coursera.

-Similarly, if you are someone who wants to learn about your favorite subject but has a fixed budget, we would recommend Edx.
+Similarly, if you want to learn about your favorite subject but have a fixed budget, we recommend Edx.

-The final decision is yours to make as you will be happy with both the e-learning platforms.
-So which online education platform are you choosing from Edx vs Coursera?
-Let us know in the comments section below!
+The final decision is yours to make, as you will be happy with both e-learning platforms.
+So which online education platform are you choosing, Edx vs Coursera?